DNAvs CPU

 where you pit your skill in planning ahead against my internal and

-employ some simple Artificial Intelligence techniques to improve
+employ some simple Artificial Intelligence (AI) techniques to improve

-play, so my performance may improve over time.
+play, so its performance may improve over time.
+However,

 - DNAvs CPU is comprised of four